lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    A context is composed of a set of rules that are referenced by Rule IDs (identifiers).
 A rule contains an ordered list of the fields descriptions containing à field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
+Target Value indicates the value that can be expected.
+   TV can also be a list of values.
 A Matching Operator (MO) is associated to each header field description.
 The rule is selected if all the MOs fit the TVs for all fields.
 In that case, a Compression/Decompression Action (CDA) associated to each field defines the link between the compressed and decompressed value for each of the header fields.
+Compression results mainly in 4 actions: send the field value, send nothing, send less significant bits of a field, send an index.

 # SCHC Compression Process